herseyc/raspastro/MyBuildProcess.md

 Then reboot.

+I disconnect the monitor, mouse, and keyboard.
+From here on I will be access the Raspberry Pi remotely over SSH or VNC.

 ## Getting the raspastro scripts

 After the reboot SSH will be enabled so I ssh into the Raspberry Pi and git my my scripts from raspastro